Pharmacologic Interventions for Critically Ill Patients

 Recommendations

-- In the absence of a proven or suspected bacterial infection, the COVID-19 Treatment Guidelines Panel (the Panel) recommends against the use of empiric broad-spectrum antibiotics in patients with severe or critical COVID-19 (BIII).
+• In the absence of a proven or suspected secondary infection, the COVID-19 Treatment Guidelines Panel (the Panel) recommends against the use of empiric broad-spectrum antimicrobials in patients with severe or critical COVID-19 (BIII).

-- As with any hospitalized patient, patients with COVID-19 who receive antibiotics should be reassessed daily to minimize the adverse consequences of unnecessary antimicrobial therapy (AIII).
+• As with any hospitalized patient, patients with COVID-19 who receive antimicrobials should be reassessed daily to minimize the adverse consequences of unnecessary antimicrobial therapy (AIII)

 Rationale

 Variable rates of community- and hospital-acquired infections have been reported in adult patients with COVID-19.
-Bacterial coinfection at the time of hospitalization has been reported in 1% to 3.5% of patients with COVID-19.1,2 Secondary infections have been reported in 14% to 37% of intensive care unit patients, but the reported rates have been influenced by differences in the severity of illness, duration of hospitalization, method of diagnosis, and time period studied.3,4
+Bacterial coinfection at the time of hospitalization has been reported in 1% to 3.5% of patients with COVID-19.1,2 Secondary infections have been reported in 14% to 37% of patients in intensive care units, but the reported rates have been influenced by differences in the severity of illness, duration of hospitalization, method of diagnosis, and time period studied.3,4

-There are no clinical trials that have evaluated the use of empiric broad-spectrum antibiotics in patients with severe or critical COVID-19 or other coronavirus infections.
-Routine, empiric use of antibiotics in patients with severe or critical COVID-19 is not recommended (BIII); this recommendation is intended to mitigate the unintended consequences of side effects and resistance.
-The use of antibiotics may be considered in specific situations, such as the presence of a lobar infiltrate on a chest X-ray, leukocytosis, an elevated serum lactate level, microbiologic data, or shock.
+No clinical trials have evaluated the use of empiric broad-spectrum antimicrobials in patients with severe or critical COVID-19 or other coronavirus infections.
+Routine, empiric use of antimicrobials in patients with severe or critical COVID-19 is not recommended (BIII).
+This recommendation is intended to mitigate the unintended consequences of antimicrobial side effects and resistance.
+The use of antimicrobials may be considered in specific situations, such as the presence of a lobar infiltrate on a chest X-ray, leukocytosis, an elevated serum lactate level, microbiologic data, or shock.

-The use of antibiotics in patients with severe or critical COVID-19 should follow guidelines established for other hospitalized patients (i.e., for hospital-acquired pneumonia, ventilator-associated pneumonia, or central line-associated bloodstream infection).
-It is unclear whether using the corticosteroids or other immunomodulatory agents that are recommended in the Guidelines should alter such approaches.
+The use of antimicrobials in patients with severe or critical COVID-19 should follow guidelines established for other hospitalized patients (i.e., for hospital-acquired pneumonia, ventilator-associated pneumonia, or bloodstream infections associated with central lines).
+It is unclear whether using corticosteroids or other immunomodulatory agents recommended in the Guidelines should alter such approaches.

 Therapeutic Management of Hospitalized Adults With COVID-19